Vows (Dollhouse): Plot

 Dr. Saunders tries to seduce Topher while he is trying to sleep.
 Dr. Saunders hypothesizes that she was programmed to hate Topher so they would fall in love, in a sense something that is more real than a "love slave".
 Topher declines Dr. Saunders' sexual advances and in a heated exchange, Topher reveals that he had not programmed her to hate him.
 He only programmed her to disagree with him so that they would not miss "something" that could potentially hurt the dolls.
 The decision to hate was made only by Dr. Saunders.
-Dr. Saunders subsequently breaks down under this information and Topher tries to comfort her.
-It is revealed Dr. Saunders chose not to find out who she was in "Omega" because she doesn't want to give the body back to the original personality, thereby "dying" as Whiskey/Saunders.
+She subsequently breaks down under this information and Topher tries to comfort her.
+It is revealed that she chose not to find out who she was in "Omega" because she does not want to give the body back to the original personality, thereby "dying" as Whiskey/Saunders.

 Echo's husband confronts Echo with the picture of her and Paul Ballard.
 She is struck in the head and this seemingly triggers her past imprints.
 As she is about to talk herself out of her situation she states that she is Eleanor Penn (from "Ghost").
 She is subsequently confused about her state of mind.
 Echo's husband then goes to make his arms deal, bringing Echo with him.
 Ballard follows her and calls Topher who notices spikes in her feed and is alarmed that her handler did not call it.
 Ballard goes in by himself and then accuses Echo of failing the engagement and strikes her several times, trying to make her recall the "fighter" imprint from "Man on the Street".
 They are able to disable all the guards and stop the arms deal.

-Dr. Saunders leaves the Dollhouse, leaving only a note for Boyd saying "I'm running out of excuses".
+Dr. Saunders leaves the Dollhouse, leaving a note for Boyd saying "I'm running out of excuses".
 Victor's scars have fully healed and he and Sierra are seen holding hands walking together.
 Echo reveals to Ballard that she can recall her imprints, even hear them, but she knows none of them are her real self and she asks for help from Ballard.
 He then takes up the offer from Adelle and becomes her new handler.